jesusjorge/jesusjorge.github.io/README.md

 This is just my testing website

-What I have here is a single line of code than can execute a Python Script, that is hosted in my other repository.
+What I have here is a single line of code that can execute a Python Script, that is hosted in my other repository.

 It also avoids any Cache Delay, since it [ab]uses GitHub API.